-The menu is a heart of any restaurant.
+The menu is the heart of any restaurant.
 It showcases everything you have to offer for food and drink.
 While menus can be as diverse and varied as the restaurants they represent, there are a few guidelines to adhere to when writing yours.
 There are also certain things you should avoid when designing your restaurant menu.
 Read on for things to skip before you go to the printer.

-It is temping to use clip art in your menu – it is easy to add, with a wide variety of images.
+Most computers come with a wide assortment of clip art for both business and personal use.
+It is tempting to use clip art in your menu – it is easy to add, with a wide variety of images.
 But clip art inevitably makes a menu look like it was done on a home computer.
 It lacks the polish of professional photographs or graphic designs featuring your restaurant’s logo.
 A graphic designer can help you design something that will make your restaurant menu stand out.

 Most menus will have a disclaimer or two in fine print on the bottom.
 Common disclaimers include “gratuity will be added to parties of six or more” or “two for one special not available for take out” or “Kids menu available only for those 12 and under.”
 And those are all fine.
 Just don’t crazy with the disclaimers.
 You don’t want to sound like some drug commercial, listing off all things your restaurant won’t do for customers.

 Instead, invest in [menu jackets] that have clear sleeves.
 These allow you to remove menus when they need to be updated or replaced because of wear and tear.
 Professional laminating (because we agree that do-it-yourself laminating looks cheap and tacky) will quickly get expensive if you have to reprint your menu every six months, which is not uncommon.

 And don’t just give it to family and friends!
 Give it to people who you know will give you an honest opinion.
 Ask them if it is easy to read, if they understand the descriptions, and does it make your dishes sound appealing?